 They Didn't Teach This In My School

-Are you an interfaith parent looking for a crash course in Jewish culture and customs?
+Are you a parent looking for a crash course in Jewish culture and customs?
 Whether you were raised with Judaism or not, all questions are good questions.
 Raise your hand and ask away in a comfortable environment.
 We are a great resource for parents looking to take a more active role in their children’s Jewish upbringing.

 So, How Can We Help You?

 Are you a young couple between the ages of 25 and 40 with at least one Jewish partner who is within the first five years of marriage or early in their lifelong committed partnership?
 Through a national partnership with Honeymoon Israel, jHUB runs one trip a year for 20 couples who all live in the greater Cleveland area.
 Email Samia to learn more about the experience and to see if you are eligible.